emberjs/guides/source/controllers/index.md

-In practice, Ember.js will create a template's controller once for the entire application, but the controller's model may change throughout the lifetime of the application without requiring that the view knows anything about those mechanics.
+In practice, Ember.js will create a template's controller once for the entire application, but the controller's model may change throughout the lifetime of the application without requiring that the template know anything about those mechanics.

 For example, if the user navigates from `/posts/1` to `/posts/2`, the `PostController` will change its model from `Post.find(1)` to